HackerspaceBremen/hshb-lightsandmore/README.md

 # hshb-lightsandmore
-Code for Lights and More project of Hackerspace Bremen
+Code for Lights and More project of Hackerspace Bremen.